-- Volunteers will be recruited at the beginning of each year to assist the school librarian during the elementary library skills classes.
+- 1. Volunteers will be recruited at the beginning of each year to assist the school librarian during the elementary library skills classes.
 Training will be provided for those parents who have not assisted in the library before. - 2.
 Volunteers will check in and check out materials to students. - 3.
 Volunteers will organize and shelve the books. - 4.
-Volunteers may perform other duties as needed by the school librarian.
+Volunteers may perform other duties as needed.